In this article, I will talk about the Linux commands often used by middleware administrators or Sysadmin daily.

 [root@Chandan ~]#

-As you can see above, there is 490 MB total memory, and only 46 MB memory is available.
+As you can see above, there is 490 MB of total memory, and only 46 MB of memory is available.

-There is another command called SAR (System Activity Report), which is also very helpful to find the CPU and Memory stats.
+Another command called SAR (System Activity Report) is also very helpful in finding CPU and memory stats.

 To check the CPU utilization